 2. Caching servers

-The storage and distribution of cached files are handled by caching servers.
-Their primary purpose is to cut down on bandwidth usage and speed up page loading times.
+Caching servers handle the storage and distribution of cached files.
+Their primary purpose is to reduce bandwidth usage and speed up page loading times.

 Each CDN caching server typically carries a bunch of RAM and numerous storage drive resources.